 (Continued from A trip to real England)

-During the breakfast the master and his wife talked to me and made some conversation.
+During the breakfast, the master and his wife talked to me and made some conversation.
 It was a little hard for me to speak English while eating.
 Still, it was fun to talk with them.
 He brought me a copy of the pages of Haworth printed out from a travel guidebook, saying “It’s the article in Japanese I chose for you.”

 This is the site of the school where Charlotte Brontë taught her pupils.

-I found Brontë Parsonage Museum just opposite to the school, but it was closed in that season due to remodelling.
+I found the Brontë Parsonage Museum just opposite to the school, but it was closed in that season due to remodelling.
 All I could do was to take some pictures of it from outside.

-Back to town, I had a hummus and falafel sandwich set for lunch at Cobbles & Clay, a kosher restaurant the mistress of Heathfield B&B had highly recommended.
+Back to town, I had a hummus and falafel sandwich set for lunch at Cobbles & Clay, a kosher restaurant, the mistress of Heathfield B&B had highly recommended.

-I made some shopping.
+I did some shopping.
 I bought a woollen jumper at Edinburgh Woollen Mill, bottles of lavender essential oil and some cakes of soap at Rose & Co.
 Apothecary, some candies at a sweets store, and a heavy-duty traditional coat at an antique shop (costing only £30!).
 Most stores were closed at 5 pm, though.

 At night I went barhopping.
-At first I entered the Black Bull, where Branwell Brontë, the brother of Emily and Charlotte, had frequently come and drink.
+At first, I entered the Black Bull, where Branwell Brontë, the brother of Emily and Charlotte, had frequently come and drink.
 I only drank a pint of beer there as no foods were served at that time.
-Next I went to Fleece Inn and then I ordered fish & chips as well as a pint of local ale.
+Next, I went to Fleece Inn and then I ordered fish & chips as well as a pint of local ale.

-At last I had a proper meal at the Old White Lion.
+At last, I had a proper meal at the Old White Lion.
 (To be continued to A walk in London)